Southern California wildfires trigger mass destruction, hurting families, economy

 How do the fires start?

-Roughly 95 percent of wildfires are caused by humans, Scott McLean, an information officer at the California Department of Forestry and Fire Protection, or Cal Fire, told Fox News.
+While wildfires in Northern California are often caused by lightening storms, about 99 percent of wildfires in Southern California are caused by humans, David Peterson, a senior research biologist with the U.S. Forest Service, Pacific Northwest Research Station, told Fox News.

-A simple task — like mowing the lawn, throwing a cigarette butt out of a window, or parking a car on dry grass — can spark a fire, he said.
+While throwing a cigarette butt out of a window is usually not enough to spark a fire, Peterson said, other simple tasks — like mowing the lawn or parking a car on dry grass — can.

 How are wildfires stopped?